0xAbdullah/Shalfa/README.md

    - From website and Wayback Machine
 - Find subdomains.
 - Find some headers misconfiguration.
-- `All results will be saved in HTML file`
+- `All results will be save in HTML file`

 # Installation
 ```